lkcozy/code-notes/README.md

   - [The Biggest Mistake I See Engineers Make](https://www.thezbook.com/the-biggest-mistake-i-see-engineers-make/)
   - [Hiring Developers: How to avoid the best](https://www.getparthenon.com/blog/how-to-avoid-hiring-the-best-developers/)
   - [Almanac CEO Readme](https://almanac.io/docs/ceo-user-guide-qgrX6JybtClEKUEGt96x5sMlzQLmRwPL): A guide to how an CEO operate.
+  - [The 40% Rule for SAAS companies](https://avc.com/2015/02/the-40-rule/): Your annual revenue growth rate + your operating margin should equal 40%

 ## Local Test Github Actions